8. ANUBO Custom Functions Premium

 ANUBO.XBRLValue | Get value for a concept and period | Number or Text (numbers properly scaled) |

-ANUBO.XBRLTABLEVALUE | Get value for table cell (concept + dimensions) | Number or Text (numbers properly scaled) |
+ANUBO.XBRLFACTVALUEBYDIMENSIONS | Get value for a fact matched by concept, period, and dimensions | Number or Text (numbers properly scaled) |

 8.2 Metadata Functions Premium